-Department of Health Office of Emergency Medical Services and the National Registry of Emergency Medical Technicians.
+1007 Emergency Medical Technician Provides the basic program approved by the Arkansas Department of Health, EMS Division, and the National Registry of Emergency Medical Technicians.
 This course provides for lecture and practical training to adhere to the 1994 U. S. Department of Transportation EMT - Basic National Standard Curriculum.
 Focus is placed on the knowledge and skills an individual needs to possess in pre-hospital emergency care to function as part of a team providing pre-hospital care to the ill and injured.
 Students successfully completing the program will be eligible to take the required State and National examination.
-(D)